 Third, choose your lender wisely.

-Beware of lenders charging interest rates as much as 500% for alternative loans.
-Think twice before taking loans for people with bad credit and consider the urgency of your financial situation and the availability of better loan options.
+In order to pick the best loans if you have bad credit, beware of lenders!
+Some lenders take advantage of your situation and charge interest rates as much as 500% for alternative loans.
+Think twice before taking loans when you have bad credit and consider the urgency of your financial situation and the availability of better loan options.